The Academic Actions Committee reviews and acts on student’s appeals regarding:

 - Deletions from a students’ academic record, excluding grievances involving individual course grades

-All appeal paperwork is due on the following dates.
+Appeal paperwork is due by the following date(s).
+No exceptions.

 Ready to submit your appeal?